rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 ### Solve Question Answers given after each module

-After finishing each module you will be asked questions.
+After finishing each module from on-line Microsoft learning material.
+You will be asked questions.
 Make sure you give them to concrete your understanding.

 **Sample Questions**